By Erin Marissa Russell

 - Both oranges and tangerines are commercially produced all year round, with different varieties sometimes available at different times of year.
 Tangerines are “in peak season” and taste their best in the period between late October and January.
 Oranges are “in season” and have the best flavor in the period between November and March.
-However, outliers in each category may have a different period that they’re at their peak.
+However, outliers in each category may have a different period that they’re at their peak season.

-- While oranges originated from Asia (specifically from south China and Indonesia), the tangerine was first produced in Florida in the 1800s.
+- While oranges originated from Asia (specifically from south China and Indonesia), the origins of tangerines is the the United States, more specifically in Florida in the 1800s.

 Tangerines vs Oranges: Appearance

 - While oranges tend to be more perfectly round, tangerines have a less perfectly rounded, squatter shape that is somewhat flattened on the top and bottom.

 - Regular oranges have a bright orange color and tougher skins that hold tighter to the fruit’s flesh, while the tangerine fruit has loose skin.
 This makes the tangerine easier to peel than the orange.
 The tangerine’s thin skin also tends to be softer, with more “give” than the skin of an orange.
 This softness is simply a result of the tangerine’s natural traits and does not indicate that the fruit has spoiled.

 - Tangerines and oranges have a textural difference to their flesh as well.
 While ripe oranges tend to become heavy and firm, tangerines will become softer as they get more and more ripe.

 - There are types of oranges that have seeds and varieties that are seedless, and the same is true for tangerine varieties —you’ll find both seeded and seedless varieties in both these categories.

-- We’ve already mentioned that the skin of tangerines tends to be more reddish-orange than the skin of your standard orange.
+- We’ve already mentioned, that tangerines have a more red-orange skin than the standard orange.
 However, the distinction in color isn’t limited to just the skin.
 The flesh of an orange tends to be a more yellow-orange hue, while tangerines tend toward a more red-orange flesh to go along with their darker skin.

 - Both tangerines and oranges share the same basic taste: the characteristic sweet-tart, juicy flavor of citrus fruits.